huggingface/hub-docs/docs/hub/storage-regions.md

 ## How to set up

-If your organization is an Enterprise Hub org, you will be able to see the Regions settings page:
+If your organization is subscribed to Enterprise Hub, you will be able to see the Regions settings page:

 ![](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/hub/storage-regions/feature-annotated.png)

 On that page you can see:

-- an audit of where your orgs' repos are currently located
+- an audit of where your organization repos are currently located
 - dropdowns to select where your repos will be created

 ## Repository Tag